wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Queries          October 2015

+   transparent to Stub Resolvers and end users, as described in Section 7.1.
+ECS is only defined for the Internet (IN) DNS class.

    As described in Section 7.2, an Authoritative Nameserver could use this EDNS0 option as a hint to better locate the network of the end